Jeff's Driveway Astronomy Page

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-GLOBE AT NIGHT - constellations & dates in 2023
+GLOBE AT NIGHT - dates & constellations in 2026

 Check out the new web application data submission process.
 The GLOBE at Night website is easy to use, comprehensive and holds an abundance of background information.
 The database is usable for comparisons with a variety of other databases, like how light pollution affects the foraging habits of bats.